hathach/tinyusb/doxygen/porting.md

 `tusb_hal_millis` is also provided in `hw/bsp/<board name>/board_<board name>.c` because it may vary with MCU use.

-### Hardware Abstraction Layer (HAL)
-The hardware abstraction layer is a minimal set of abstractions used in both Device and Host USB modes.

-The HAL implementations are located in `src/portable/<vendor>/<chip family>/hal_<chip family>.c`.

-#### tusb_hal_init

-The HAL init is responsible for configuring common settings of USB peripheral such as pad calibration.

-#### tusb_hal_int_enable / tusb_hal_int_disable

-Enables or disables the USB interrupt(s).
-May be used to prevent concurrency issues when mutating data structures shared between main code and the interrupt handler.

 ### Device API

 After the USB device is setup, the USB device code works by processing events on the main thread (by calling `tusb_task`).
 These events are queued by the USB interrupt handler.
 So, there are three parts to the device low-level API: device setup, endpoint setup and interrupt processing.